VictorAlbertos/Mockery/README.md

 ### Running mockery on testing environment or how to test server responses.

-For every `interface` annotated with *Mockery annotations* a new **java `class` is generated with as much unit tests as needed** to fulfil the requirements expressed by the *Mockery annotations* used to decorated every param method.
+For every `interface` annotated with *Mockery annotations* a new **java `class` is generated with as much unit tests as needed** to fulfil the requirements expressed by the *Mockery annotations* used to decorate every param method.

 The name of the test generated is the same as the `interface` from which is generated, but appending a *Test_* suffix.
 So, an interface called *RestApi*, generates a class called *RestApiTest_*.
 This class is `abstract`, from which you need to extend and implement the only one `abstract` method to provide an instance with the real `interface` implementation.